lunchboxer/article-keeper/static/articles-md/1108A-weird-and-wonderful-wedding-traditions-in-your-family-tree.md

 1. Old wedding traditions often involved which of these?

-   a) Expensive gowns
+   a.
+Expensive gowns
-   b) Magic rituals
+   b.
+Magic rituals
-   c) Royal guests
+   c.
+Royal guests
-   d) Fireworks
+   d.
+Fireworks

 2. Loud noises like bells and gunshots at weddings were meant to:

-   a) Celebrate
+   a.
+Celebrate
-   b) Scare away evil
+   b.
+Scare away evil
-   c) Make the couple kiss
+   c.
+Make the couple kiss
-   d) Be annoying
+   d.
+Be annoying

 3. Why did Victorian brides carry special old, new, borrowed and blue items?

-   a) As gifts for guests
+   a.
+As gifts for guests
-   b) For good luck
+   b.
+For good luck
-   c) To show off wealth
+   c.
+To show off wealth
-   d) To follow royal rules
+   d.
+To follow royal rules

 4. What does the mehndi tradition show about Indian weddings?

-   a) They last a very long time.
+   a.
+They last a very long time.
-   b) Beauty is very important.
+   b.
+Beauty is very important.
-   c) Guests get henna tattoos too.
+   c.
+Guests get henna tattoos too.
-   d) It is a sad occasion.
+   d.
+It is a sad occasion.

 5. How does the article show wedding customs change over time?

-   a) Traditions evolve but still wish the couple well.
+   a.
+Traditions evolve but still wish the couple well.
-   b) People today follow all the exact old traditions.
+   b.
+People today follow all the exact old traditions.
-   c) Families pass down the same traditions forever.
+   c.
+Families pass down the same traditions forever.
-   d) Modern weddings have no meaningful rituals.
+   d.
+Modern weddings have no meaningful rituals.

 6. What is the main purpose of this article?

-   a) To explain how different weddings are around the world
+   a.
+To explain how different weddings are around the world
-   b) To show how wedding traditions connect us to history
+   b.
+To show how wedding traditions connect us to history
-   c) To complain about strange old wedding customs
+   c.
+To complain about strange old wedding customs
-   d) To compare Indian and Greek wedding clothes
+   d.
+To compare Indian and Greek wedding clothes

 ## Answer Key